 Traditional KPI reporting and performance metrics reporting can lead to unhealthy if not destructive organizational behaviors.
 A 30,000-foot-level reporting 2.0 methodology with its free app overcomes these problems.

-In addition to WHAT to include in KPI and performance metrics reports, organizations also need to address HOW to report the status of these metrics from a process-output point of view; if they don’t, wasteful, if not destructive, behaviors can occur.
+In addition to WHAT to include in KPI tracking dashboards and performance metrics reporting, organizations also need to address HOW to report the status of KPI tracking metrics from a process-output point of view; if they don’t, wasteful, if not destructive, behaviors can occur.

 Each of the above-listed KPI and performance metrics to report are an example of a Y response in the equation Y=f(X).
 This traditional performance metric reporting:

 - Encourages “Y” management, often leading to playing games with the numbers to meet arbitrarily set next-reporting-period goals.

 - Does not structurally include process “commonly-occurring output noise” in the reporting, which can impact the appropriate action or non-action for a reported measured response.

 - Does not encourage process improvement, e.g., using a team to determine what X’s to change, so future Y responses improve.

 KPI and Performance Metrics Reporting that leads to the BEST BEHAVIORS

 A traditional reporting of one of the above KPIs and organizational performance metrics may have a monthly reporting for the whole organization or specific department.
 This reporting may be one entry in a table of numbers or as one metric in the Y-goal setting of a red-yellow-green scorecard.